moj-analytical-services/splink/docs/dev_guides/changing_splink/testing.md

 ---
 # Testing in Splink

 Tests in Splink make use of the [pytest](https://docs.pytest.org) framework.
-You can find them in [the tests folder](https://github.com/moj-analytical-services/splink/tree/master/tests).
+You can find the tests themselves in [the tests folder](https://github.com/moj-analytical-services/splink/tree/master/tests).

 Splink tests can be broadly categorised into three sets: